EOSIO/eosio-swift-vault/README.md

 * Xcode 11 or higher
 * CocoaPods 1.9.3 or higher
-* Swift Package Manager swift-tools 5.2 or higher
+* Swift Package Manager 5.2 or higher
 * For iOS, iOS 12.0+

 ## Swift Package Manager Installation